deliveryhero/hfc-pubsub/README.md

 import * as PubSub from '@honestfoodcompany/pubsub';
 import { SubscriberOptions } from '@honestfoodcompany/pubsub';

-export default class SubscriptionService extends PubSub.SubscriptionService {
 /**
  * This variable definition is optional, you can pass an instance of Pino, Winston logger
  * By default it uses default console.* for logging
-   * The logger you pass must support .error, .info and .warn methods for it to work */ logger = console;
+ * The logger you pass must support .error, .info and .warn methods for it to work */
+PubSub.SubscriptionService.logger = console;

+export default class SubscriptionService extends PubSub.SubscriptionService {
   static subscribers = [
     /**
      * if your subscribers don't have the .sub.js suffix